 4. MyGym Columbus

 Parents who are looking for a more structured activity might want to try out a class at My Gym Columbus.
 The classes start at age 4 months and continue to age 3 from Parent and Me classes and continue with Ninja Training and Gymnastics from age 3-10 years.
 Each Class provides one hour of indoor tumbling and jumping.
 Try a class absolutely free.
 Unstructured Practice and Play sessions are available each week for children (all ages) enrolled in a class.
 Call for enrollment information.

 5. Peachtree Mall

-Located next to Macy’s, the Under the Sea play area at Peachtree Mall features areas and activities that encourage kids to play with other kids, climb, slide, problem-solve and use their imagination, all in an enclosed in area where parents can have a seat, enjoy a moment and allow their kids to interact in a safe and clean environment.
+Located next to Macy’s, the Under the Sea play area at Peachtree Mall features areas and activities that encourage kids to play with other kids, climb, slide, problem-solve and use their imagination, all in an enclosed in an area where parents can have a seat, enjoy a moment and allow their kids to interact in a safe and clean environment.
 For safety reasons, the Under the Sea area is for children under 8 years old and 46″ tall.

 6. Local Libraries